Woler04/CvBuilderAPI/README.md

 DELETE /api/Location/{locationId}

-Search for locations using a keyword
+Search for resumes using a keyword (City or State or Country)

 GET /search/{keyword}